mqttiotstuff/iotmonitor/README.md

 ## IOTMonitor project

 This project is a simple monitoring system for MQTT based communication, iotmonitor let you monitor the existing devices, using a config file.
+And also restore their states when they reconnect to the broker.
+It really help to maintain things working, even when they fails.

 Each device has a communication time out, when the timeout is reached, the iotmonitor publish a specific monitoring topic failure for the device, with the latest contact timestamp

 	home/monitoring/expire/[device_name]

+This topic can then be displayed or alerted to see which device has problems.

+Each time a device receive MQTT state messages, theses are recorded in a leveldb database, and replay when the device recover.

 ### Building the project on linux